-Executive Compass specialises in the completion of high-quality, winning tenders for health and social care.
+Executive Compass specialises in the completion of high-quality, winning tenders for health and social care providers.

 Health and Social Care Tenders

-We have an in-depth knowledge of the full range of care and support models offered by care providers throughout the UK to both children and adults, including:
+Through our experience and research, we have developed in-depth knowledge of the full range of care and support models offered by care providers throughout the UK, to both children and adults.
+This includes:

-- Domiciliary care, supporting service users of all ages to keep their independence and continue living in their own homes
+- Domiciliary care, supporting service users of all ages to grow and keep their independence and continue living in their own homes

 - Residential and nursing care